 - 1. Access to a computer with a high-speed connection. - 2.
 Basic computer skills, such as the use of word processing software, sending email with attachments, uploading and downloading files from external sources. - 3.
-A preference for visual or kinesthetic learning because online learning is very visual and very "hands-on-the-keyboard." - 4.
+A preference for visual or kinesthetic learning because the online components are very visual and very "hands-on-the-keyboard." - 4.
 An open-minded attitude, personal honesty, and a willingness to share your knowledge and ideas with others. - 5.
-The belief that online and in-person learning is more convenient, but not easier than 100% face-to-face learning. - 6.
-The belief that quality learning can happen anytime and anywhere.

-7. An interest in self-reflection.
+The belief that online learning is more convenient, but not easier than face-to-face learning. - 6.
+The belief that quality learning can happen anytime and anywhere. - 7.
+An interest in self-reflection.